-In 2015 the common European capital requirement rules became effective for Faroese credit institutions.
+The European capital requirement rules apply to Faroese banks.
 CRD IV and CRR are the European implementation of the Basel III framework.
-The rules contain comprehensive transitional and phase-in provisions regarding capital and liquidity requirements.

-The Danish FSA has identified Betri Banki as a systemically important financial institution (SIFI) in the Faroe Islands.
+Betri Banki has been identified as a systemically important financial institution (SIFI) in the Faroe Islands.
 SIFI institutions are subject to more rigorous supervision by the FSA.
 SIFI institutions are also subject to additional requirements, e.g. additional solvency requirements.
+Betri Banki must comply with a SIFI buffer requirement of 2%.

-Banks in the Faroe Islands have also been subject to a capital conservation buffer, which was 2.5% in 2019.
-In addition to this, banks may also be required to reserve capital for countercyclical fluctuations in the economy, as well as requirements that will serve as collateral for special fluctuations.
+Banks in the Faroe Islands are also subject to a capital conservation buffer, which was 2.5% in 2020.
+In addition to this, banks may also be required to reserve capital for countercyclical fluctuations in the economy, as well as requirements that enhance the banks' resilience to large fluctuations in the Faroese economy.